FAQ's

 If you have an early appointment and have young children in the home, please consider having someone else watch the children that night.
 If this is not possible, let us know and we will do our best to schedule you for a later time, on the same day, or reschedule for a sooner date, with a later appointment time.

-Do not stop any doctor prescribed medications for the purposes of test-taking.
+Do not stop any doctor prescribed medications.
 If you have questions, consult with your doctor.

 Some over the counter medications and workout supplements may cause distortions in the chart data that may create an undesirable result for the applicant.
-It is strongly recommended you stop unnecessary, un-prescribed vitamins for a day or so before your appointment.
+It is strongly recommended you not take any over the counter substances a day or two before your appointment.

 Absolutely.
 We will move your appointment to a different date if you have been scheduled for a medical exam (personal or agency-related).
 If there is a chance blood will be drawn, we will reschedule you .
 There may be a risk of fainting when blood is drawn since a blood pressure cuff will be used for extended periods of time.
 We will work with you to find the best alternate date and time for your polygraph.